-- (1) Correspond to the elimination of income between segments of the group YPF. - (2) Investment in fixed assets net of increases corresponding to GASA at the date of the acquisition and YPF Energía Eléctrica at the date of spin-off (see Note 13).
+- (1) Correspond to the elimination of income between segments of the group YPF. - (2) Investments and depreciations of fixed assets net of increases corresponding to GASA at acquisition date and YPF Energía Eléctrica at spin-off date (see Note 13).

-The distribution of revenues by geographic area for the nine-month periods ended September 30, 2013 and 2012, and fixed assets by geographic area as of September 30, 2013 and December 31, 2012, are as follows:
+The distribution of revenues by geographic area, according to the markets for which they are intended, for the years ended on December 31, 2013, 2012 and 2011, and fixed assets by geographic area as of December 31, 2013, 2012 and 2011 are as follows: